Pro Micro & Fio V3 Hookup Guide

 - If there isn't already one, create a folder in your sketchbook called 'hardware'.

 - Copy the 'sparkfun' folder that was unzipped in the first step into the 'hardware' folder.

 If the boards are visible, select the option that matches your board.
-If you have a Pro Micro, make sure you select the correct operating speed and voltage!
-Then head over to the next page where we’ll upload our first sketch!
+If you have a Pro Micro, make sure you select the correct operating speed and voltage under Tools > Processor!
+At this point, select the COM port that the Pro Micro/FioV3/Qduino enumerated on.
+Then head over to the next page where we'll upload our first sketch!